junxit/us-congress-code/title-16/chapter-12/sec-825d.md

 ### References in Text

 The Public Utility Holding Company Act of 1935, referred to in subsec. (c)(3)(B), is title I of act Aug.
 26, 1935, ch.
 687, 49 Stat.
-803, as amended, which was classified generally to chapter 2C (§ 79 et seq.) of Title 15, Commerce and Trade, prior to repeal by Pub.
+803, which was classified generally to chapter 2C (§ 79 et seq.) of Title 15, Commerce and Trade, prior to repeal by Pub.
 L. 109–58, title XII, § 1263, Aug.
 8, 2005, 119 Stat.
 974. For complete classification of this Act to the Code, see Tables.

 ### Amendments